athomasq/athomasq.github.io/essays/investing-in-public.md

 * value investing does not work in venture;
 * it's hard(er) to make money investing at high(er) valuations.

-I try to square this circle by first, investing in unfashionable businesses, and second, investing far earlier than would seem prudent.

-Despite this effort at discipline, my median entry valuation for pre-seed and seed rounds has increased every year, and I'm totally okay with that; I think it's a sign of strength.
+My median entry valuation for pre-seed and seed rounds has increased every year, and I'm totally okay with that; I think it's a sign of strength.
 I'd be much less sanguine investing in an asset class where valuations declined every year.

 *image*